Ign555/Ign555/readme.md

 I use RISC-V and Arch btw 🐧

 🩷🩵 I also love cringe culture <3 🩵🩷

+ Rule 555 : "if it exist, you can hack it."